What is a Domain Name?

 - A Domain Name personalises your website address from a set of numbers, or your service provider’s address with your name attached to a unique name licensed to you. eg: www.bigpond.com/yourname becomes www.yourname.com.au.
 It also personalises your email address.

-- The home page address for Platypus Websites is www.platywebs.com.au.
-Our email address is email@example.com. “platywebs.com.au” is our Domain Name. “.com.au” identifies us with the Australian commercial domain.
+- The home page address for Platypus Websites is www.platypuswebsites.com.au.
+Our email address is email@example.com. “platywebs.com.au” is our alias for our main domain name. “.com.au” identifies us with the Australian commercial domain.

 Who is entitled to a .com.au domain name?